PlaidCloud/website/content/en/docs/setup/production-environment/windows/user-guide-windows-containers.md

 ## Before you begin

-* Create a Kubernetes cluster that includes a control plane and a [worker node running Windows Server](/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes/)
+* Create a PlaidCloud cluster that includes a control plane and a [worker node running Windows Server](/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes/)
-* It is important to note that creating and deploying services and workloads on Kubernetes behaves in much the same way for Linux and Windows containers.
+* It is important to note that creating and deploying services and workloads on PlaidCloud behaves in much the same way for Linux and Windows containers.
 [Kubectl commands](/docs/reference/kubectl/overview/) to interface with the cluster are identical.
 The example in the section below is provided to jumpstart your experience with Windows containers.

 ## Getting Started: Deploying a Windows container

-To deploy a Windows container on Kubernetes, you must first create an example application.
+To deploy a Windows container on PlaidCloud, you must first create an example application.
 The example YAML file below creates a simple webserver application.
 Create a service spec named `win-webserver.yaml` with the contents below: